 Fine and gross motor skills: As children manipulate materials they exercise small muscle groups in their bodies, for example when squeezing and rolling playdough.
 Large muscle groups are also used, which are associated with gross motor play.
 When engaging in experiences that encourage body awareness and balance, children are directly experiencing scientific concepts, such as physics, in action.
 By engaging in cause and effect activities children are able to improve physical abilities such as body control, poise, balance, and hand eye co-ordination.

 Personal development: Sensory play can be used to allow children to explore their senses without expectation.
 For example, for a child who is a fussy eater and doesn’t like wet textures, playing with spaghetti allows them to connect to the food in a positive manner through touch, sight, and smell.
 This builds trust and understanding of the texture and helps build positive pathways in the brain that say it is safe to engage with this type of food.

-Emotional development: Through intentional and planned activities, educators and parents are able to build independence in children by encouraging decision making and navigating choices, which encourages a positive attitude towards new experiences and fosters children’s natural curiosities.
+Emotional development: Through intentional and planned activities educators and parents are able to build independence in children by encouraging decision making and navigating choices.
+This encourages a positive attitude towards new experiences and fosters children’s natural curiosities.
 Where children engage in intentional learning with the assistance of an educator or parent, they are often observed displaying pro-social skills during sensory play as they are encouraged to engage in turn taking as part of the experience.

 Enhanced learning and development

 Sensory exploration is a child’s way of examining, discovering, and categorising.
 Sensory play can be calming for many children, so if your child experiences anxiety or behavioural issues, sensory play provides an escape for children to unwind, relax and engage in play that stimulates their senses whilst also enhancing their learning and development.